pace-neutrons/pace-developers/documentation/adr/0010-use-compiled-matlab-for-python.md

 or the Matlab Compiler Runtime (MCR) toolbox should be used to "compile" `horace`/`herbert` for distribution as a Python package, as detailed [here](../../python_interface/design/01_pace_python_high_level_discussion.md).
+Using the MCR would also allow users to use Horace without a Matlab license, whilst enabling us to leave the Horace code mainly in the Matlab language.

 ## Decision